Skip to content

 settings.json supports the following options:

 languagePreferred response language.
 When set, CodeBuddy Code will respond in the specified language.
-Leave empty for automatic language detection based on user input"简体中文"
+Leave empty to auto-detect based on user input"English"

-apiKeyHelperCustom script executed in /bin/sh to generate authentication values.
-This value will be sent as X-Api-Key and Authorization: Bearer headers in model requests/bin/generate_temp_api_key.sh
+apiKeyHelperCustom script executed in /bin/sh that generates an authentication value.
+This value is sent as both X-Api-Key and Authorization: Bearer headers for model requests/bin/generate_temp_api_key.sh

 includeCoAuthoredByWhether to include co-authored-by CodeBuddy attribution in git commits and pull requests (default: true)false